-The safety of children, both online and off line, is important to ATP and all of its members.
+The safety of children, both online and offline, is important to ATP and all its members.
 So, if you are under the age of 16, please ask your parents to look at this page with you before you submit any personal information to the ATP Website.

 Parents/persons with parental responsibility: this Website is a general audience Website.
 We do not knowingly collect and/or share personal information from children under the age of sixteen on the Website, without consent from a parent or person with parental responsibility.
 However, your child cannot use some of the interactive features or Services of the Website, such as the Contest or Message Features, without providing personal information.
 We therefore strongly recommend using the Website with your child if he or she is interested in participating in an interactive feature of the site.
 If, in the future, ATP collects personal information from children, it will do so in compliance with the Children's Online Privacy Protection Act of 1998 and applicable data protections laws.

-From time to time ATP may place a cookie on your computer.
-A "cookie" is a small line of code that is stored in your browser when you visit a cookie-enabled Website.
+From time-to-time ATP may place a cookie on your device.
+A "cookie" is a small line of code that is stored on your browser and/or device when you visit a cookie-enabled Website.
 A cookie allows us to track and keep records on user activity.
-Most browsers are initially set to accept cookies.

 You can find more information about how to manage cookies for all the commonly used internet browsers by visiting www.allaboutcookies.org.
 This website will also explain how you can delete cookies which are already stored on your device.